-Upon completion of the course of study and fulfillment of the terminal objectives and other obligations of the program, students of the School of Anesthesia will have achieved eligibility to write the qualifying examination of the Council on Certification of Nurse Anesthetists.
+Upon completion of the course of study and fulfillment of the terminal objectives and other obligations of the program, students of the School of Anesthesia will have achieved eligibility to write the qualifying examination of the National Board Certification of Nurse Anesthetists.
 Through the course curriculum and clinical preparation, students will meet the following program objectives:

 1. Perform a preanesthetic interview and assessment.

 2. Evaluate patient history, physical and appropriate lab and x-ray data.

 3. Develop an appropriate anesthesia care plan consistent with the overall medical and nursing regime.